-The University owns two further subsidiaries, Ravensbourne Regeneration and Ravensbourne Learning Resource Centre Limited, both of which are dormant and do not trade.
-Both these subsidiaries were dissolved on the 6 October 2020.
+The University owned two further subsidiaries, Ravensbourne Regeneration and Ravensbourne Learning Resource Centre Limited, both of which were dormant and were dissolved on the 6 October 2020.

 Mission statement

 - Ravensbourne University London is a specialist creative university, designed for industry. - Ravensbourne people are as diverse as the city we occupy and the industries we service.
 Students, colleagues, research and business partners are united by a desire to innovate and change the world through creativity. - Our Mindsets and Skillsets manifesto is a promise that we will nurture and inspire people.
 None of this happens by accident - only by design.